General Tips in Moscow (and all of Russia)

 -Het $5 off your first GETT ride-

 30. If you prefer a registered taxi service, then Russian taxi company with English-speaking operators, the "Angel-Taxi" would be your best bet (They do not charge journey time, so you can be sure that the drivers always take the shortest route).
+City Transportation

-32. Take the Metro… you are in for a pleasant surprise!
+31. Do not attempt to drive, because Moscow is famous for its traffic jams.32.
+Take the Metro… you are in for a pleasant surprise!
 Ticket cost only 55 Rubles.
-Navigate easier by using the Moscow Metro App
+Navigate easier by using the Moscow Metro App.

 33. Moscow boat trip is such a cool way to go places.
 Averagely, it costs 500-700 rubles per person.